About Guide Dogs.

 We understand that no two journeys are the same.
 So, we work side-by-side with clients and their families to help them find their way with services tailored to suit them.

-We support people of all ages, with different levels of vision loss, to achieve freedom and independence.
+We support people of all ages, with different levels of vision, to achieve freedom and independence.

 A Guide Dogs staff member assisting an an older adult with navigating a handrail.